SERVICES OF WITNESS TO THE RESURRECTION

 The church has available a pall for funeral services.
 A pall is a large cloth that covers the casket during the service.
 The pall reminds us of our faith in resurrection and symbolizes our having put on the robe of Christ’s righteousness in baptism.
 It reminds us that in death all believers are equal.
 If used, the pall shall be placed on the casket upon entry into the narthex and removed before the casket exits the narthex.

-Floral decorations shall be limited to a single arrangement of flowers on the Communion Table and a casket spray if the pall is not used.
-The family is responsible for providing the flowers for the Communion Table if that is desired.
+Floral decorations shall be limited to a single arrangement of flowers on the Pulpit pedestal and a casket spray if the pall is not used.
+The family is responsible for providing the flowers for the Pulpit pedestal if that is desired.
 The church office can offer guidance in making arrangements for flowers.
-A cross is available for use on the Communion Table in lieu of flowers.

 RECORDING THE SERVICE